 My problem is, every supplement I take gives me side effects that are often worse than the original symptoms of aging.
 My solution is to research foods that provide or encourage the formation of the beneficial ingredient contained in the supplement.
 I then incorporate these foods into my daily diet.
 I realize that these supplements provide a much more concentrated form of these wonderful ingredients, but I figure every bit helps.

-Another wonderful ingredient recommended by Dr Connealy is curcumin which is derived from turmeric root.
-I have added ground turmeric to my soups, stews, tea, smoothies and stir frys for the past few months, ever since I read that it helps relieve joint pain.
+Another wonderful ingredient recommended by Dr. Connealy is curcumin which is derived from turmeric root.
+I have added ground turmeric to my soups, stews, tea, smoothies, and stir-fries for the past few months, ever since I read that it helps relieve joint pain.
 Another previous post describes the benefits of curcumin or turmeric.
 I believe that I have noticed a reduction in joint pain associated with arthritis.
 This is even more significant for me this time of year since the cold weather usually brings an increase in arthritis symptoms.

-To see if I can increase melatonin production naturally, I plan to experiment for the next while, making myself a smoothie before bedtime using pineapple, banana, orange, almond milk, cherry juice and yogurt.
-I will keep you posted!
+To see if I can increase melatonin production naturally, I plan to experiment for the next while, making myself a smoothie before bedtime using pineapple, banana, orange, almond milk, cherry juice, and yogurt.